Go Back WarriorForum - Internet Marketing Forums > The Warrior Forum > Adsense / PPC / SEO Discussion Forum

 Don't worry too much just keep up with your good linking work and you will recover in no time.

-1000's of IT Contract Jobs in the UK live now
+1000's of IT jobs in the UK online now at Dice

 Old sites can stand a large amount of BLs in a short period of time.
 In fact it can have positive effect "buzz like".
 But for your sites, it's a very bad and risky idea to increase by 100 the quantity of daily backlinks!